claudiarella/academic-kickstart/content/talk/dec_23/index.md

 event_url = ""

 # Location of event.
-location = "University of Sheffield, UK"
+location = "Room J11, Hicks Building, University of Sheffield, UK"

 # Is this a featured talk? (true/false)
 featured = false